openedx/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - A problem with an adaptive hint evaluates a learner's response, then gives the learner feedback or a hint based on that response so that the learner is more likely to answer correctly on the next attempt.
-These problems can be text input or multiple choice problems.
+These problems can be text input or single select problems.
      - Not supported

 ******************************